Deep Learning Techniques for In-Crop Weed Identification: A Review

 Machine learning (ML) algorithms are a class of algorithms that 'learn' to perform a specific task given sample data (i.e., training data).
 These algorithms are not explicitly programmed with rules or instructions to fulfil the task.
 In general, a set of samples for a ML task $\mathbf{D}=\{(\mathbf{x}_{i}, \mathbf{y}_{i})\}$ can be obtained, where $\mathbf{x}_{i} \in \mathbf{R}^{p}$ is the observed features describing the characteristics of the $i$-th sample and $\mathbf{y}_{i}$ is the associated output.
 In general, for $(\mathbf{x}, \mathbf{y})\in \mathbf{D}$, it can be costly and time-consuming to obtain $\mathbf{y}$, whilst $\mathbf{x}$ is convenient to collect.
 Therefore, it is expected to learn a model $f_{\mathbf{\Theta}}(\mathbf{x})$ that maps input values to the target variable $\hat{\mathbf{y}}$ as close as possible, where $\mathbf{\Theta}$ is a set containing parameters of the model.
 Optimization methods can be used to find the best set of model parameters, $\hat{\mathbf{\Theta}}$, to minimize the difference between the predicted output $\hat{\mathbf{y}}=f_{\hat{\mathbf{\Theta}}}(\mathbf{x})$ and the ground truth $\mathbf{y}$.
 In regard to the form of $\mathbf{y}$, machine learning problems can be differentiated as classification problems if the value of $\mathbf{y}$ is categorical, or regression problems if the value of $\mathbf{y}$ is continuous.

-In the past decades, various machine learning models have been proposed (e.g. support vector machines \cite{cortes1995support}).
+In the past decades, various machine learning models have been proposed (e.g. support vector machines \citep{cortes1995support}).
 However, these methods require carefully devised hand-crafted features.
-Thanks to the recent growth in computational capacity and the availability of a large amount of training data, deep learning automatically integrates feature extraction and modelling together, and gains promising performance for many tasks.
+Thanks to the recent growth in computational capacity and the availability of a large amount of training data, deep learning automatically integrates feature extraction and modelling together, and promising performance gains have been observed in many varied tasks.
 Fig. 1 provides an illustration of the difference between conventional machine learning vs. deep learning.
 In the following subsections, the details of deep learning are introduced.